 Working is prohibited

 Many women in India are still not allowed to work!
-It’s not at all surprising, if women tell you that they don’t work because their husbands or in-laws don’t want or allow them to pursue a career.
+You’ll often meet women in India who would tell you that their husbands or families don’t want or allow them to pursue a career.
 For married Indian women, doing anything against the families’ approval is almost impossible.

 Underlying social attitudes about the role of women are, arguably, some of the biggest barriers India’s women face.
 Men do not want their daughters or wives to go out to earn money.
 For them, working with other men is equivalent to compromising women’s purity and safety.
-Furthermore, families perceives women’s absence at home alters the well being of the entire family, and upbringing of the children.
+Furthermore, families perceive women’s absence at home negatively impact the well being of the entire family and upbringing of the children.
 Some families look down upon women’s earnings.

 McKinsey did a global survey where they asked two questions to both men and women- “When jobs are scarce, men should have more right to a job than women” and “When a mother works for pay, the children suffer.”
 Half or more of the respondents in India agreed with both the statements.